joaopeixoto13/bao-demos-virtio/README.md

 This tutorial endeavors to demonstrate the sequential steps required to construct and activate peripheral sharing on the [Bao Hypervisor](https://github.com/bao-project/bao-hypervisor) using the VirtIO interface.

 **Notes**:
-- The infrastructure is still in the development phase and is only being tested for ARM platforms (QEMU and ZCU102).
+- The infrastructure is still in the development phase and is only being tested for ARM platforms (QEMU and ZCU102)
-- For physical boards (e.g. ZCU102), there is a problem already identified when the Frontend VM's CPU goes to the idle state, as a result of the trap process and MMIO emulation.
-In this scenario, currently (March 28 2024) Bao Hypervisor is unable to save the state of the registers before powering off.
-However, there is work underway to implement a standby mechanism.
-To temporarily resolve this problem, in the `cpu_arch_profile_idle` function replace the `psci_power_down` call with a simple `asm volatile("wfi")`
 - These demo tutorials may contain errors/inaccuracies, as they are continually being updated

 For any questions regarding the infrastructure, correction of an error in the tutorials or even any improvement/contribution to the VirtIO infrastructure itself, please send an email to <joaopeixotooficial@gmail.com>.